fivenorth-io/docs/docs/5n-dashboard/install.md

 ## Setup

-`5N Dashboard` ss ideally deployed in the same cluster where your validator runs.
+`5N Dashboard` is ideally deployed in the same cluster where your validator runs.

 ### Configure an OIDC application for the 5N Dashboard UI.